ziquanmiao/minikube_datadog/README.md

 This repo showcases a minikube-based path to deploying a simple flask app container that returns some sample text contained in a separate postgres container.

-The goal of this repo is to demonstrate the steps involved in installing a [Datadog] (datadoghq.com/) agent to demonstrate the product's [Infrastructure Monitoring](https://www.datadoghq.com/server-monitoring/), [Application Performance Monitoring](https://www.datadoghq.com/blog/announcing-apm/), [Live Process/Container Monitoring](https://www.datadoghq.com/blog/live-process-monitoring/), and [Log Monitoring Capabilities](https://www.datadoghq.com/blog/announcing-logs/) in a Kubernetes x Docker based environment.
+The goal of this repo is to demonstrate the steps involved in installing a [Datadog](datadoghq.com/) agent to demonstrate the product's [Infrastructure Monitoring](https://www.datadoghq.com/server-monitoring/), [Application Performance Monitoring](https://www.datadoghq.com/blog/announcing-apm/), [Live Process/Container Monitoring](https://www.datadoghq.com/blog/live-process-monitoring/), and [Log Monitoring Capabilities](https://www.datadoghq.com/blog/announcing-logs/) in a Kubernetes x Docker based environment.

-This repo makes no accommodations for proxy scenarios or situations where machines are unable to pull from the internet to download packages
+This repo makes no accommodations for proxy scenarios and does not fullyaccommodate situations where machines are unable to pull from the internet to download packages

 # Steps to Success